-The Duke and Duchess of Cambridge and Prince Charles today paid solemn visit to Tyne Cot Commonwealth War Graves Cemetery in Ypres as they commemorate the centenary of the Battle of Passchendaele – where hundreds of thousands of allied soldiers fell.
+The Duke and Duchess of Cambridge joined Prince Charles to pay a solemn visit to Tyne Cot Commonwealth War Graves Cemetery in Ypres as they commemorate the centenary of the Battle of Passchendaele – where hundreds of thousands of allied soldiers fell.

 Tyne Cot is the largest Commonwealth war cemetery in terms of burials.
 There are 11,961 soldiers of World War 1 buried here, of which 8,373 are “unknown”.